CiaranKeogh/Portfolio-Projects/Drug Tariff Master/README.md

 1. Parsing XML files into a SQLite database
    - Implementation of XSD validation
    - Creation of tables with proper relationships
-   - Extraction of relevant fields
+   - Extraction of relevant fields from all downloaded XML files

 2. Implementing price calculation logic based on the PRD rules
    - Initial price assignment from PRICE_INFO and DTINFO